bkim63/GPA4U/README.md

 - Push Notifications
   - When GPA is below 3.00, push notification pops up after `adding and editing assessments`.
   - When expected GPA is below 3.00, push notification pops up after `adding and editing assessments` seconds after GPA notification pops up.
-- Bug Fixes
-  - Fixed all the bugs that TA told me in `AddCourse and AddAssessment screens`

 Details of features completed & General state of the app
 ------------------------------------------------------------------------------